BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 <br/><br/>
 Now that the obvious optimizations are out of the way, let's take a closer look at what the rest of the algorithm is doing:

-    for each size 16, 32, 64, 128, ..., count
+    for each size 16, 32, 64, 128, ..., power_of_two
-        for each chunk of the array of that size get the ranges for A and B if (A[last] <= B[first])
+        for each chunk of the array of that size, up to power_of_two get the ranges for A and B if (A[last] <= B[first])
                 the data was already in order, so we're done!